National Human Genome Research Institute (nhgri)

 -

-Gene hunt: why do some people get sicker from COVID?
+Gene hunt: why do some get sicker from COVID?

-Knowledge-focused CompletedThis study looked at whether a person's genes influence how sick they get from COVID-19.
+Knowledge-focused CompletedThis study looked at how a person's genes might influence how sick they get from COVID-19.
 Researchers collected blood or saliva samples from 721 people in the U.S. who tested positive for the virus.
-By analyzing their DNA, the team hopes to uncover genetic clues that could lead to…
+The goal was to find genetic clues that could lead to better treatments in the f…

 Sponsor: National Human Genome Research Institute (NHGRI) • Aim: Knowledge-focused